AkashGutha/level-up-golf/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Level up golf - Landing Page description

+This is a landing page for a golf course.
+It is a static site built with Next.js and Tailwind CSS.
+It is deployed on Vercel.

+## Features

+- Fully responsive
+- Schedule booking form
+- Blog
+- Gallery
+- Contact us form
+- Locations - map with markers

+## Technologies

+- Next.js
+- Tailwind CSS
+- TypeScript
+- Vercel

+## Sitemap

+- Home
+- About
+- Contact
+- Booking
+- Gallery
+- Blog
+- Locations